Stop in here to find some interesting facts on the Norwegians economy. Oil Rig/Oljeplattform

 This country's excellent economy has resulted in a high living standard for the Norwegian population with a corresponding superb educational system.

-In addition to owning their homes, they often have cabins/hytter or vacation homes somewhere in the mountains, by the sea or a lake for get-a-ways.
-Many Norwegian go to their vacation spots every week end.
+In addition to owning their homes, they often have cabins/hytter or vacation homes somewhere in the mountains, by the ocean, or by a lake for get-a-ways.
+Many Norwegian go to their vacation spots every weekend or whenever.

 SEARCH IT HERE